ThinkingInTypes/ThinkingInTypes.github.io/Chapters/07_Immutability.md

 When you want to prevent modifications to a collection of values, you might use a tuple instead of a list, or a frozenset instead of a set.
 For instance, if you have a fixed set of options, using a tuple (`options = ("red", "green", "blue")`) conveys that this sequence is not to be altered.
 This isn't enforced by syntax, but the type’s lack of mutating methods provides some safety.
-Trying to call a mutating method on an immutable type will simply result in an `AttributeError` or a runtime error (for example, attempting to append to a tuple will fail since tuples have no `append` method).
+Trying to call a mutating method on an immutable type will result in an `AttributeError` or a runtime error (for example, attempting to append to a tuple will fail since tuples have no `append` method).

 In summary, before formal language support for immutability, Python developers used naming conventions and choice of immutable types to **signal** immutability.
 This approach relies on discipline: the interpreter won't stop someone from breaking the rules, but clear conventions help maintain correctness.